mvellandi/easter/README.md

 ### Modal System
 - The modal fade-in uses a short (200ms) delay before showing content, unless the egg component explicitly signals readiness via a callback.
 This is a workaround for the lack of a true Vue Suspense or asset preloading mechanism.
 Eggs with images or assets can call the `notifyContentReady` prop to control when the modal appears, but most eggs will simply fade in after the delay.
 This may not be robust for long-loading assets.

+### Production Build
+The following assets need to be manually copied over after building:
+- egg directories and their assets, but only their graphic assets
+- src/asset/img files need to be copied to docs/assets, as images reference by CSS files aren't copied
+- custom css files in _temp/bootdev with asset paths differing from the development files, so they resolve correctly in Github Pages

 ## Development

 ```bash